MedPhysUL/delia/README.md

 #### File format

-Images must be in standard [**DICOM**](https://www.dicomstandard.org/) format and segmentations must be in [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
+Images files must be in standard [**DICOM**](https://www.dicomstandard.org/) format and segmentations files must be in [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.

-If your segmentations are in a research file format (`.nrrd`, `.nii`, etc.), you need to convert them into the standardized [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
+If your segmentations files are in a research file format (`.nrrd`, `.nii`, etc.), you need to convert them into the standardized [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
 You can use the [pydicom-seg](https://pypi.org/project/pydicom-seg/) library to create the DICOM-SEG files OR use the [itkimage2dicomSEG](https://github.com/MaxenceLarose/itkimage2dicomSEG) python module, which provide a complete pipeline to perform this conversion.

 #### Series descriptions (Optional)

 *This dictionary is **not** mandatory for the code to work and therefore its default value is `None`.*

 The series descriptions are specified as a **dictionary** that contains the series descriptions of the images that absolutely needs to be extracted from the patients' files.
 Keys are arbitrary names given to the images we want to add and values are lists of series descriptions.
-The images associated with these series descriptions do not need to have a corresponding segmentation.
-In fact, **the whole point of adding a way to specify which series descriptions should be added to the dataset is to be able to add images without their segmentation.** Note that it can also be specified as a path to a **json file** that contains the series descriptions.
+The images associated with these series descriptions do not need to have a corresponding segmentation volume.
+In fact, **the whole point of adding a way to specify which series descriptions should be added to the dataset is to be able to add images that have not been segmented.** Note that it can also be specified as a path to a **json file** that contains the series descriptions.
 Both methods are presented below.

 **Warning!** *This dictionary (or json file) can be modified during the execution of the package functions.
 THIS IS NORMAL, we potentially want to add series descriptions if none of the descriptions match the series in the patient's files.*